The Counterfeit

 The SSPX denounces rupture while maintaining a framework of recognition that leaves souls entangled in the very claimant structure that produced the rupture.
 Partial resistance does not become continuity by sounding traditional.

-The faithful should test claims with simple questions:
+The faithful should therefore test claims with simple questions:

 - Was this taught before, or does it require forgetting what was taught before?